sanchez-castro/sanchez-castro/README.md

 `Welcome to my repo` 🙌

-In this repo you will be able to find code related to personal ML projects,teaching classes, data science courses, and personal coding tutorials.
+In this repo you will be able to find code related to personal ML projects, teaching classes, data science courses, and personal coding tutorials.

 ***
 `whoami` 🤓